 The RAF shoots down a Heinkel He 111 over the Firth of Forth.

 The first flight of the Yakovlev Yak-1.
 It suffers from oil overheating issues.

 Battle of the Atlantic: At 04:20, U-20 (Oberleutnant zur See Karl-Heinz Moehle) torpedoes and sinks 1,524-ton Swedish freighter Sylvia northeast of Aberdeen.
 All 20 crew perish, only one body is recovered on a raft.

 The British at Gibraltar detain the US freighter Narbo.
 They release US freighter Tripp, though not with all her cargo.

 Convoy OA 72 departs from Southend, OB 72M departs from Liverpool, and HG 15F departs from Gibraltar.

 British Military: General Wavell's Middle East Command takes charge of East Africa.

 French/Spanish Relations: The two nations sign a trade agreement, whereby Spain receives wheat, fertilizers, and manufactured goods and France receives iron, ore, and various minerals.

 Norway: The new defense budget raises the overall government budget to the highest in history.

-German Homefront: So many men are now employed in the Wehrmacht that the male workforce in industry is falling.
-Nazi party leaders bruit about encouraging women to work outside the home, which is against Hitler's convictions.
+German Homefront: So many men are now employed in the Wehrmacht that the male industrial workforce is falling.
+NSDAP party leaders bruit about encouraging women to work outside the home, which is against Hitler's convictions.